-Mr. Local History is proud to announce along with a partnership with The Ross Farm the release of the 4th in the collectible series, the Somerset County 1777 Boudinout Southard Ross House.
-The collectible is part of the Somerset Hills Historic Cat’s Meow Historic collection.
-Pre-orders for this limited run are now being taken online.
-Less than 50 will be produced.
+Mr. Local History is proud to announce along with a partnership with The Ross Farm the release of the 6th in the collectible series, the Somerset County 1777 Boudinot Southard Ross House.
+The collectible is part of the New Jersey Historic Village collection.
+Ordering is simple and available while supplies last.

 The keepsake is made of wood and then painted.